uday-rana/codeshift/README.md

 ### Arguments

-- `<output-language>`: The desired language to convert source files to.
+- `<output-language>`: The desired language to convert source files to
 - `<input-files...>`: Paths to the source files, separated by spaces